Geometry of chiral temporal structures I: Physical effects: Acknowledgments

 \section{Acknowledgments}

 We gratefully acknowledge many enlightening discussions with Prof. Misha Ivanov.
 We gratefully acknowledge Prof. Vladimir Chernyak for discussions and lectures on the topic.
-A.F.O. and D.A. acknowledge funding from the Royal Society (URF/R1/201333).
+A.F.O. and D.A. acknowledge funding from the Royal Society (URF/R1/201333, URF/ERE/210358 and URF/ERE/231177).
 O.S., A.R.
 P.M.M. gratefully acknowledge ERC-2021-AdG project ULISSES, grant agreement No 101054696.
+Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council.
+Neither the European Union nor the granting authority can be held responsible for them.